Flatpak#

 flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo

-If using a GUI software manager to manage your flatpaks, they often also provide a way to add a repository.
+If using a GUI software manager to manage your Flatpaks, they often also provide a way to add a repository.

-Once the repo has been added, you can install the Avogadro beta
+Once the repo has been added, you can install the Avogadro beta Flatpak in the usual way, done on the command line using:

 flatpak install org.openchemistry.Avogadro2//beta